vincenthnguyen/Vivi/README.md

 # Vivi

-A full of fun bot, created for Discord.
+A small but full of fun bot, created for Discord.

 ## NOTICE